andyhorn/simple_routes/README.md

 ),
 ```

-When the `go` method is invoked, the data will be injected into the fully-qualified route string.
+As you can see, the `go` method now requires an instance of your route's data class.
+When invoked, the data will be injected into the full path (via your `inject` method).

 #### Children of DataRoutes

-One caveat with this structure is that any children of a `DataRoute` will need to also be a `DataRoute` that supplies the data to all of its parents.
+One caveat with this structure is that any children of a `DataRoute` must also be a `DataRoute` to supply the data to its parents.

-For example, say we have a route `/users/:userId/settings/mfa` - the `settings` route _and_ the `mfa` route will both require the `userId` value to generate their full route; therefore they will need to accept a data object containing that value.
+For example, if we have a route - `/users/:userId/settings/mfa` - the `settings` route _and_ the `mfa` route will both need the `userId` value to generate their full route; therefore, they will need to accept a data object containing that value.

-Defining these routes is simple, but it does require the extra boilerplate of `DataRoute<DataType>`.

-For cases like this example, where only one piece of data is needed, these child classes can simply re-use the parent's data class.
+For cases like this example, where the same piece of data is needed, these child classes can simply re-use the parent's data class.

 ```dart
 class UserSettingsRoute extends DataRoute<UserRouteData> implements ChildRoute<UserRoute> {